dayhaysoos/use-shopping-cart/examples/gatsby/README.md

 This assumes you have some familiarity with Gatsby.
 If you are brand new to Gatsby you should start with [their tutorial](https://www.gatsbyjs.com/docs/tutorial/) and then come back here.

-1. Copy and past this starter (clone or fork the repo, whatever is easier).
+1. Copy and paste this starter (clone or fork the repo, whatever is easier).
 Run `yarn install` or `npm install`.

 1. Create a Stripe account and [add products to your product dashboard](https://support.stripe.com/questions/how-to-create-products-and-prices).
 Make sure you are in the "test" environment.